NB-ENTOO/nb-ecommerce/memory-bank/progress.md

 - Removing authentication simplifies the user journey and development requirements
 - Focusing on lead generation over account management aligns with B2B sales processes
 - Responsive design needs to be considered from the beginning
-- Docker setup simplifies development environment configuration
+- Docker setup simplifies development environment configuration but requires careful management
-- TypeScript improves code quality and maintainability
+- MongoDB seeding is essential for realistic product catalog development
+- Container persistence through volume mounting is critical for development workflow
+- Environment variables need careful management across different containers
+- Docker networking configuration is critical for multi-container applications
+- Admin interfaces should be completely separated from customer-facing pages
+- Bulk import functionality is essential for efficient product management
+- CSV and JSON formats provide flexible options for data import